 Other Important Things to Remember When Running a Decorating Business

 There are a few other important things to remember.
 Liability insurance is crucial!!
 We do have a discount with a company called Coversure Poole who are very good.
-You can find them on our Approved Suppliers page
+You can find them on our Approved Suppliers page.
+Or you can click here to automatically qualify for insurance discount.

 Do not under-sell yourself.
 As a business, you will have running costs which you must cover before you can take an income.
 If your rates are low, you will rush your work and as a result you’ll experience more issues.
 Plus, your cashflow will be a nightmare to manage!!

 Stay organised and on top of everything.
-Maintain communication with all your clients.
+Maintain communication with all your clients, particularly the awkward customers, as they can be more difficult to manage.
 Push a job back when something else is running over, make time for quoting, marketing and the maintenance of tools.
 If you’re organised, running your decorating business will be a lot easier.

 Oh, and choose your time wisely.
 Decorators are a lot busier during the spring and summer, so starting a painting and decorating business in the warmer months is a lot easier than during the colder ones.